Fabienne Wohlwend

-Fabienne Wohlwend (born 7 November 1997) is a racing driver from Liechtenstein who competed in the W Series.
+Fabienne Wohlwend (born 7 November 1997) is a racing driver from Liechtenstein.
+She formerly competed in the W Series and is the 2025–26 Indian Racing League champion.

 Biography

 Karting

 Wohlwend began karting aged seven, mainly participating in Swiss and German championships due to educational requirements, finishing runner-up in the 2012 Schweizer Kart Meisterschaft (KF3).
 Despite usually competing as a private entry with rented equipment and seldom competing internationally, she scored a top-ten in the KF3 class of the 2011 Trofeo Andrea Margutti.

 Formula 4

 Wohlwend entered car racing in 2016, debuting in the Italian F4 Championship with Aragón Racing.
 She failed to qualify for the final at the first round in Misano (the series ran a unique format for said round after 41 cars entered a circuit with a capacity of 36), after which she switched to DR Formula.
-After the qualifying race system was abandoned, the Liechtensteiner did not score any points during the course of the season - her best finish being an 11th place in the final race of the season at Monza.
+After the qualifying race system was abandoned, the Liechtensteiner did not score any points during the course of the season - her best finish being an eleventh place in the final race of the season at Monza.
 Being the only woman competing in that championship, she won the Women's Trophy class uncontested.